Star Wars: Battlefront II (2005 video game): Campaign

 Whereas the original Battlefront's campaign featured missions dependent on the chosen faction, Battlefront II contains only one campaign, called Rise of the Empire, which is found in every version of the game except the PlayStation Portable (PSP).
 This set of missions is presented as the narration from a veteran of the 501st Legion, starting with the Battle of Geonosis at the beginning of the Clone Wars (as depicted in Attack of the Clones) and ending with the Battle of Hoth (as depicted in The Empire Strikes Back).
 There are a total of 18 missions, four of which are optional space missions.

-The PSP version of Battlefront II does not feature the Rise of the Empire campaign.
-Instead it features three single-player Challenge modes: Imperial Enforcer, Rogue Assassin, and Rebel Raider.
-In Imperial Enforcer, the player is sent to eliminate indigenous species on several given planets, such as Gungans on Naboo and Ewoks on Endor.
+The PSP version of Battlefront II replaces the Rise of the Empire campaign with three single-player Challenge modes: Imperial Enforcer, Rogue Assassin, and Rebel Raider.
+In the former, the player is sent to eliminate indigenous species on several given planets, such as Gungans on Naboo and Ewoks on Endor.
 Rogue Assassin requires the player to eliminate all Imperial officers on a given sets of planets.
 Bonus points are awarded for any other kills.
 Finally, Rebel Raider tasks the player with locating specific objects in a map and returning them to a designated drop point, similar to Capture the flag.